TheCandidStartup/TheCandidStartup.github.io/_drafts/bootstrapping-typedoc.md

 TypeDoc supports a custom [`@group`](https://typedoc.org/tags/group/) tag to define your own groups in the index.
 I marked `VirtualList` and `VirtualGrid` with `@group Components`.

 Of course, API Extractor reports an invalid tag error when I build the project.
-I need to create a `tsdoc.json` configuration file to [tell the TSDoc parser about custom tags](https://api-extractor.com/pages/configs/tsdoc_json/).
+I needed to create a `tsdoc.json` configuration file to [tell the TSDoc parser about custom tags](https://api-extractor.com/pages/configs/tsdoc_json/).

 TypeDoc comes with a `tsdoc.json` file which declares all its custom tags.
 However, you also need a separate declaration to say which tags you're using to shut the warning up.